Kyiv Metro: Rolling stock

 In the 1990s, the Kyiv Metro authority was mostly concerned with new underground construction, rather than old infrastructure modernization.
 This changed in March 2001, when an experimental modification of 81-717/714 trains, the Slavutych 81-553.1/554.1/555.1 wagon, was launched from Obolon depot.
 It included an increased number of electronic devices and induction motors (instead of synchronous motors in earlier series).
 The train model, however, was not released into mass production, so the test train remained the only one from its series.
-This experimental 81-553.1 train is still operated on the Obolonsko–Teremkivska line between 7-10 a.m. on weekdays.
+This experimental 81-553.1 train was operated on the Obolonsko–Teremkivska line between 2001 - 2011 because of maintenance and due to fact the Vagonmash closed in 2013, and parts that were produced are no longer to be produced, and it was placed into storage in Tch-2 Obolon depot.

 The modification of 81-717/714 (81-717.5М/714.5М) trains arrived three years later at the Darnytsia depot.

 Another modification of the 81-717/714 series, the 81-7021–7022, made by the Kryukiv wagon-manufacturing plant (KVBZ), would be the first underground train made in Ukraine in the Kyiv Metro.
 This new model was first unveiled to the then-President of Ukraine, Viktor Yushchenko, at the opening of the Boryspilska station.
 Five months later, a sample was sent to the Darnytsia depot for trials, where an error was detected.
 Further tests were conducted from 17 June 2006 in the Obolon depot.
 Finally, in July 2008, the trains were accepted by the governmental commission and were given a special license allowing them to be mass-produced (following Ukrainian technical standards).
 They started carrying passengers in 2009.
 81-7021–7022 trains were supposed to substitute the older 81-717/714 trains, but, as of 5 July 2017, there was only one train of such a model.

 The next modified trains, 81-540.2К/81-714.5М, made by Wagonmash (St. Peterburg) and Metrowagonmash, are another modification of 81-717/714, arrived in 2010, with additional trains set on rails in 2013.

 Finally, in 2014–2016, new 81-7080 trains were transported from KVBZ to the Kyiv Metro, which is now actively used on the M1 line.

+In 2023, Warsaw Metro donated 60 cars of its decommissioned 81-717/714 series trains to Kyiv Metro.
+They will be used as parts donors to overhaul the existing rolling stock or enter passenger service to strengthen the current fleet.
+The first set entered service on the M3 Line on 1 November 2023.

 Stations

 In October 2005, new escalators were installed in Lisova and Syrets stations, as a movement for modernization in the former case, and the latter as part of a pylon station's equipment.

 The following year, Darnytsia station was modernized, and a second exit (towards Popudrenka Street) was built.

-In March-May 2017, a ₴24.84 million hryven' (USD$ 915,900) refurbishment of Livoberezhna station was made due to the second Eurovision session in Kyiv.
+In March–May 2017, a ₴24.84 million hryvnias (US$915,900) refurbishment of Livoberezhna station was made due to the second Eurovision session in Kyiv.